A Machine Learning Approach to Improving Occupational Income Scores: Introduction

-We first develop a formal model of the measurement error problem posed by occupational income scores.
-The model allows us to determine when attenuation bias will occur and to explicitly quantify its magnitude.
-We then take this model to the data to estimate the OCCSCORE-induced bias.
-Because it is difficult to make historical data better, we analyze the performance of occupational income scores by making modern data worse.\footnote{Our approach is in the spirit of \cite{romer1986spurious}, who shows that excess volatility in unemployment time series during the pre-war era is an artifact of the interpolation methods used before the Current Population Survey.
+Next, we analyze the performance of occupational income scores empirically.
+Because it is difficult to make historical data better, we proceed by making modern data worse.\footnote{Our approach is in the spirit of \cite{romer1986spurious}, who shows that excess volatility in unemployment time series during the pre-war era is an artifact of the interpolation methods used before the Current Population Survey.
 Applying the same interpolation methods to unemployment data during the post-war period results in similar levels of volatility.} We generate 2000-based occupational income scores and examine how well they predict income in the decades between 1950 and 2000.
-We then use this index to examine racial and gender earnings gaps from 1950 through 2000 and compare these to the true gaps estimated using actual earnings data.
-Finally, we use cross-validated lasso regressions to construct new adjusted OCCSCOREs (based on industry, occupation, race, sex, age, state, and region).
+We then use this index to examine race and gender disparities from 1950 through 2000 and compare these to the true gaps estimated using actual earnings data.
+Finally, we use a technique from machine learning, cross-validated lasso regressions, to construct a new income score based on occupation, industry, race, sex, age, and state of residence.
 We compare estimated earnings gaps based on our lasso-adjusted industry, demographic, and occupation (LIDO) scores to those generated using OCCSCORE and true earnings.